Gashapon: Bottle cap figures

 Another variety of capsule toys is bottle cap figures.
 These small figures are mounted atop plastic bottle caps, as might be found on soda bottles.
 They are sold both in machine capsules and blind boxes.
 The caps are not functional as they lack screw threads to secure them to the mouth of the bottle.

+Gashapon were initially targeted primarily at children; however, in recent years, an increasing number of adult collectors have entered the market.
+This growth has been driven by continuous advancements in manufacturing technology, increasingly sophisticated miniature designs, and the expansion of licensed IP collaborations.
+Compared with children, adult collectors generally have stronger purchasing power, and many are highly motivated to complete entire collections or acquire rare editions.
+This growing demand among adult consumers has further accelerated the development of the secondary market for gashapon collectibles.

 Video games

 Gacha mechanism in gacha games

 Games—often freemium—largely based on a gacha mechanism of monetization are referred to as gacha games.
 Gacha mechanism, or gacha, is essentially a monetization model which the user pays with in-game currency to enter a draw in order to obtain the character or item they want.
 If a player does not obtain what they hoped for, there is the option of paying with their own money for more draws, and this is the main way to monetize the Gacha games.
 The gacha game model arose in the early 2010s, faring particularly well in Japan.

 Gacha can be free to play.
 Rare or valuable gaming items often need to be obtained through special gacha purchased with real money.
 The games may feature different tiers of gacha pulls, which give different sets of rewards.
 Examples of gacha games include Dragon Collection, Fire Emblem Heroes, Genshin Impact, and Puzzle & Dragons.

 Many free-to-play massively multiplayer online games (MMOs) and mobile games also use gacha mechanics, with randomly generated items of varying market values being acquired via microtransactions.
 In addition, paid console games have included gacha-style progression based on random items but with no in-app purchases, such as Work Time Fun.

 The anime-oriented subculture surrounding the production of gacha games has also given birth to the term gacha pop, referring to J-pop songs in diverse genres, from those of pop act Yoasobi to rock musician Kenshi Yonezu, associated with anime soundtracks or aesthetics sought by a global audience.